 Skill-building opportunities.
 Your volunteer work is a great way to demonstrate to medical schools that you have the qualities they search for in their students, such as leadership abilities, compassion, and dedication.
-Search for opportunities that challenge you and build on your current skills, teaching you new ones.
+Search for opportunities that challenge you and build on your current skills, learning new ones along the way.

 Time.
 Find opportunities that offer long-term projects.
-These will require more of a commitment out of you, but they show your dedication to helping people–a quality medical schools favor in their candidates.
-Strive for projects that require at least ten to fifteen hours a month for six months..
+These will require more of a commitment out of you, but they show your dedication to helping people–a quality every med school favors in their candidates.
+Strive for projects that require at least 10 to 15 hours a month for six months..